 There was a dark side to how certain people could attach themselves to projects.
 “The way that executives and even some directors got onto projects was, instead of coming up with their own ideas and projects, instead of coming up with their own takes,” explains Disa, “they would go to the executives and scare them by saying, ‘I don’t think this film is going to work; you’re probably going to get fired because of it.
 But I can save you – if you put me on the project.'”

 During that time, Disa wished he had a producer to handle the political side of filmmaking, so he could focus solely on directing.
 “In order to make a film, you had to have a producer willing to get in front of the director and take all of that off their plate,” says Disa, adding that a good producer was a commonality among many of DisneyToons’ better titles.
 “If you didn’t have a good producer fighting your battles for you and keeping the project alive, your film kind of got swept up in a development whirlwind that ended up destroying more projects than it finished.”

 A Dopey Idea

 Disa gathered DisneyToon staff to show the latest reels and storyboards for Dwarfs.
 “They were getting raves,” he recalls.
 “People were laughing and saying they were the best stuff being done at DisneyToons.”
-One reel that stood out in particular was Grumpy’s introduction to Dopey.
+One reel that was especially well-received involved Grumpy’s introduction to Dopey.
 As they begin their quest, Grumpy cannot stand Dopey’s wacky antics, becoming more frustrated while Dopey, without speaking a word, engages in Buster Keaton-inspired physical humor.

 But the fun was about to end.
 Disa received a phone call from one of the development execs.
 The individual, whom Disa declines to name, had a note for Dwarfs: “Make Dopey talk.”